Dallas Keuchel: Professional career

-Minor leagues
+Draft and minor leagues

 After his junior year at Arkansas, the Houston Astros selected Keuchel in the seventh round of the 2009 Major League Baseball (MLB) draft.
-He signed with the Astros and began his professional career with the Tri-City ValleyCats of the Class A-Short Season New York–Penn League, where he had a 2.70 ERA.
-He began the 2010 season with the Lancaster JetHawks of the Class A-Advanced California League.
-After posting a 3.36 ERA, the Astros promoted him to the Corpus Christi Hooks of the Class AA Texas League in July, where he had a 4.70 ERA for the remainder of the season.
-He began the 2011 season with Corpus Christi, and after pitching to a 3.17 ERA, received a promotion to the Oklahoma City RedHawks of the Class AAA Pacific Coast League, where he struggled with a 7.50 ERA.
+He signed with the Astros and began his professional career with the Tri-City ValleyCats of the Low–A New York–Penn League, where he had a 2.70 ERA.
+He began the 2010 season with the Lancaster JetHawks of the High–A California League.
+After posting a 3.36 ERA, the Astros promoted him to the Corpus Christi Hooks of the Double–A Texas League in July, where he had a 4.70 ERA for the remainder of the season.
+He began the 2011 season with Corpus Christi, and after pitching to a 3.17 ERA, received a promotion to the Oklahoma City RedHawks of the Triple–A Pacific Coast League, where he struggled with a 7.50 ERA.

+Keuchel began the 2012 season with Oklahoma City.

-Houston Astros
+Houston Astros (2012–2018)

 2012–14

-Keuchel began the 2012 season with Oklahoma City.
 Keuchel made his MLB debut on June 17, 2012 against the Texas Rangers.
 He threw a complete game in his second start.
 Keuchel finished the 2012 season with a 5.27 ERA in 16 games started, while allowing more walks (39) than strikeouts (38).
 He pitched to a 5.15 ERA in the 2013 season.

 In 2014, Keuchel had a 9–5 win–loss record and a 3.20 ERA at the All-Star break, and was a finalist for the final American League (AL) roster spot in the 2014 MLB All-Star Game.
 He finished the season with a 12–9 record and a 2.93 ERA.
 For his defense, Keuchel won both the Gold Glove Award and Fielding Bible Award.